Minyahel/quicwork/developmentNotes.md

         * some confusion here as to whether get the data from the body or from the form data and how react will send it later.  `will work with body for now`.
         * will have to add a middleware that checks the username of the posted by Id and attaches it to the user object, which also means I will have to update the post schema to hold the necessary data -  DONE
     * create route for deleting a post
-* Implement user/browser state management
+* Implement user/browser state management and authentication

 ***